pramodh123kit/GiveBack-implementation/README.md

 ## Checking Out to the Specific Branch:
+## To get a copy of the main branch
 <pre>
 # Your branch's name (eg: pramodh_branch)
 git checkout pramodh_branch

-# To get a copy of the main branch
 git fetch origin main
 git checkout main
 git pull origin main
-git checkout pramodh_branch <--your branch name git merge main
+git checkout pramodh_branch <--your branch's name git merge main

 # Go to the frontend folder as below shown